-In our IPO, we issued Public Warrants to purchase 6,001,250 shares of common stock as part of the units offered in our IPO and, simultaneously with the closing of our IPO, we issued in a private placement an aggregate of 502,500 Private Placement Warrants contained in the private placement units, each exercisable to purchase one-half of one share of common stock at \$5.75 per half share.
-Additionally, (a) in February 2021, we sold February PIPE Warrants to purchase up to 2,564,000 shares of common stock with an exercise price of \$5.00 per share pursuant to the February SPA, (b) in March 2021, we issued the AGP Warrants to purchase up to 63,658 shares of common stock at an exercise price of \$5.28 per share to Alliance Global Partners, (c) in July 2021, we issued Alpha Settlement Warrants to purchase up to 25,000 shares of common stock at an exercise price of \$7.07 per share pursuant to the Alpha Settlement Agreement, and (d) in August 2021, we sold August PIPE Warrant to purchase up to 2,500,000 shares of common stock with an exercise price of \$7.50 per share pursuant to the August SPA.
+In our IPO, we issued warrants to purchase 5,750,000 shares of common stock as part of the units offered in our IPO and, simultaneously with the closing of our IPO, we issued in a private placement an aggregate of 502,500 private placement warrants contained in the private placement units, each exercisable to purchase one-half of one share of common stock at \$5.75 per half share.
+Additionally, (a) in February 2021, we sold warrants to purchase up to 2,564,000 shares of common stock with an exercise price of \$5.00 per share, (b) in May 2021, we issued warrants to purchase up to 63,658 shares of common stock at an exercise price of \$5.28 per share, (c) we issued certain warrants to purchase up to 25,000 shares of common stock at an exercise price of \$7.07 per share in July 2021, and (d) in August 2021, we sold warrants to purchase up to 2,500,000 shares of common stock with an exercise price of \$7.50 per share.
 Such warrants, if and when exercised, will increase the number of issued and outstanding shares of our common stock and potentially reduce the value of the outstanding shares of common stock.